philipmjohnson/flutter_dynamic_text_field/README.md

 2. If you follow the above advice, and provide a "constant" key to prevent a new one from being generated (for example `GlobalObjectKey(index)`), then you encounter a new problem: when you hit the "delete" button, the UI will act as if the last field was deleted, regardless of which delete button you pushed.

 The solution used in this widget is to provide a key based on the current timestamp (called keyOffset) and the index of the text field in the list.  keyOffset is changed only when a field is deleted.
-This results in the text field keys remaining constant while you type into them (or when you add a new field to the bottom), and new key values are generated when the list decreases (which results in the correct entry being deleted).
+This results in the text field keys remaining constant while you type into them (or when you add a new field to the bottom), while new key values are generated when the list decreases (which results in the correct entry being deleted) from the reduced list of values..